danilo-perico/8-puzzle-a-star/README.md

-# Python
+# a-star solver for 8 puzzle game in Python
-All I do in Python.